Content Writing & Publishing

 • Regular sentences and paragraphs

-• Casual blog post headlines (modern style)
+• Casual blog post headlines (increasingly common)

 • UI labels and button text ("Save changes", "Upload file")